mohammadtawfik/aerolearn_ai/docs/generated/index.md

 Args:
     component_id: The ID of the component to unregister
     system_status_tracker: Optional status tracker to use, defaults to SYSTEM_STATUS_TRACKER

+### `integrations/monitoring/component_status_adapter.py` — `ComponentStatusAdapter`

+Adapter for ServiceHealthDashboard status reporting, notifications, and test interfaces.
+Bridges between ServiceHealthDashboard and ComponentRegistry, enforcing the Service Health Protocol.
+Propagates component state changes, enables legacy and alert callbacks, ensures test and production compliance.

+Implements status provider registry as required by the test protocol.

+Acts as a singleton to maintain global state across all contexts.

+Protocol-compliant with Service Health Protocol as documented in /docs/architecture/service_health_protocol.md

+### `integrations/monitoring/component_status_adapter.py` — `_reset_for_test`

+Reset all component state for SYSTEM_STATUS_TRACKER (TDD integration) This function is called by test frameworks to ensure clean state between tests.

+### `integrations/monitoring/component_status_adapter.py` — `get_default_adapter`

+Get the default ComponentStatusAdapter instance

+### `integrations/monitoring/component_status_adapter.py` — `update_component_status`

+Protocol-compliant function to update a component's status.
+Uses the global SYSTEM_STATUS_TRACKER to ensure proper propagation to dashboard and listeners.

+Protocol: Uses 'state' parameter as per service health protocol.

+Args:
+    component_id: The ID of the component to update
+    state: The new state of the component, or None to use component's current state
+    details: Optional details/metrics about the component's status

+Returns:
+    True if the update was successful, False otherwise

 ### `integrations/week2/orchestrator.py` — `Week2Orchestrator`